republik/plattform/src/templates/Page/docs.md

-A preconfigured article template for pages.
+A preconfigured article template using interaction typography to create pages.

 ```code|lang-jsx
 import createPageSchema from '@project-r/styleguide/lib/templates/Page'